-- Admission to Grayson College. - Completion of the RN Information Packet (available by emailing nursing@grayson.edu. - HESI Admission test score of 74.5 or higher on cumulative total of required sections.
-(May be taken twice in a 12 month period from the first testing date; and there must be 5 years or less from time test was taken to the date of admission into the nursing program). - High School degree or GED. - College GPA (cumulative) minimum of 2.5. - Completion of the pre-requisite math course (MATH 1314 College Algebra) or (MATH 1342 Statistics). - Completion of Anatomy and Physiology courses I & II (8 college credit hours) with a grade of C or better within first three attempts (including withdrawals).
-Science courses must have been taken and completed within the past five years. - Completion of required immunizations.
+- · Admission to Grayson College. - Completion of the RN Information Packet (available by emailing nursing@grayson.edu. - HESI Admission test score of 75 or higher on cumulative total of required sections.
+(May be taken twice in a 12 month period from the first testing date; and there must be 5 years or less from time test was taken to the date of admission into the nursing program). - · High School degree or GED. - College GPA (cumulative) minimum of 2.5. - Completion of the pre-requisite math course (MATH 1314 College Algebra) or (MATH 1342 Statistics).

+- Completion of Anatomy and Physiology courses I & II (8 college credit hours) with a grade of C or better within first three attempts (including withdrawals).
+Science courses must have been taken and completed within the past five years. - · Completion of required immunizations.

-All documentation related to these admission requirements should be uploaded to nursing@grayson.edu Applications will not be accepted until the student has passed the HESI Admission Test.
+All documentation related to these admission requirements should be submitted to the Health Science Office by the posted deadline.
+Applications will not be accepted until the student has passed the HESI Admission Test.
 Detailed information about the test is provided in the RN Information Packet.